get-notch/code-interview/readme.md

 }
 ```

-You mainly only accept article names that are comprised of letters, hyphens (`-`), underscores (`_`) and numbers.
+You main only accept article names that are comprised of letters, hyphens (`-`), underscores (`_`) and numbers.
 Any input that does not comply with this request should be rejected with a Bad Request response and a proper explanation for the rejection.

 ### Part B
 We want to add a language functionality to the server.
 Requests may arrive with a standard `Accept-Language` header.
 Make sure you respect that header and fetch the article in the correct language.
 For example, if I want the French article for Cat, I would send a GET request to `/introduction/chat` with the header `Accept-language: fr`.